David Coverdale

-David Coverdale (born 22 September 1951) is an English retired singer and songwriter.
-He is best known as the founder and lead singer of the hard rock band Whitesnake.
-He was also the lead singer of Deep Purple from 1973 to 1976, and he has had a solo career.
+David Coverdale (born 22 September 1951) is a retired English singer and songwriter best known as the founder and lead singer of the hard rock band Whitesnake.

-Coverdale founded Whitesnake in 1978.
+Coverdale was the lead singer of Deep Purple from 1973 to 1976.
+He founded Whitesnake in 1978.
 Whitesnake gained significant popularity in the UK, Europe, and Asia.
 In 1987, the band released the Whitesnake album.
 Featuring the hit singles "Here I Go Again" and "Is This Love", the album went multi-platinum and made the band popular in North America.
 During Whitesnake's first hiatus from 1990 to 1993, Coverdale collaborated with Led Zeppelin guitarist Jimmy Page on the album Coverdale–Page, which went platinum.
+Coverdale has also released three albums as a solo artist.

-In 2016, Coverdale was inducted into the Rock and Roll Hall of Fame as a member of Deep Purple.
 Coverdale is known for his powerful, blues-tinged voice.
-He has sold a cumulative 40 million records throughout his career.
+In 2016, he was inducted into the Rock and Roll Hall of Fame as a member of Deep Purple.
+He retired and disbanded Whitesnake in 2025.